zelronchain/azure-blockchain-projects/Readme.md

 Microsoft Blockchain Platform Strategy

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+##kinakuta
+Formal verification of Smart Contracts workgroup repo.
+Home to documentation, best practices and tools for improving the reliability and security of Smart Contract development.